 IPL’s raison d'etre

 Indian Premier League is now reportedly breaking into a billion dollar league.
-If one is ready to ignore the obscene amount of money it brings, the liquor it spills in its lounges or scantily clad women to cheer the audiences present, this ‘silly’ twenty over game has come up with some matches that are way beyond what a cricket writer would call a ‘thrilling tie’, ‘cliffhanger’, ‘nail biter’ or nerve ‘wrecking end’.
+If one is ready to ignore the obscene amount of money it brings, the liquor it spills in its lounges or scantily clad women to cheer the audiences present, or be it the ownership row which just seems to be getting murkier, this ‘silly’ twenty over game has come up with some matches that are way beyond what a cricket writer would call a ‘thrilling tie’, ‘cliffhanger’, ‘nail biter’ or nerve ‘wracking end’.

 The summer bonanza has also broken the myth that modern cricket is only about brute force and power hitting.
 I have often wondered that if a batsman can score a hundred in Tests, then why can’t he be an ideal twenty-twenty cricketer?
 The thought is simple.
 If Shakespeare could write volumes of acts, it would be a blasphemy to write him off for Blogs.